AWS Deployment#

 4. PuTTY, or other SSH terminal client to connect to the AMI instance.

-5. NICE DCV Client or Remote Desktop app (For Windows EC2 instance).
+5. DCV Client or Remote Desktop app (For Windows EC2 instance).

 Setup#